DFE-Digital/bat-design-history/app/posts/school-placements/2023-09-06-experiment-5-managing-mentors-if-youre-a-school.md

       href: /school-placements/experiment-4-finding-mentors-if-youre-an-itt-provider/
 ---

+The focus of this experiment was on how schools manage their mentors’ information.
+This included:

+- adding new mentors to the service
+- updating existing mentor information
+- removing mentors

-In this experiment, we again addressed problem statement 1, [problems with reporting data](/school-placements/defining-our-problem-statements/#1.-problems-with-reporting-data):
+In this iteration, we again focused our efforts on problem statement 1, [problems with reporting data](/school-placements/defining-our-problem-statements/#1.-problems-with-reporting-data):

 > DfE needs a data reporting service to help share data between School Centred Initial Teacher Training (SCITTs), Higher Education Institutions (HEIs), and the DfE.
 >